inferno-collection/Docs/docs/station-alert/config.md

     "AccessDoorControls":                   "Access Door Controls",
     "NoDoorsToControl":                     "This location has no doors to control!", "OpenAll":                              "Open All",
+    "CloseAll":                             "Close All",
     "OpenAllDoors":                         "Open all doors",
+    "CloseAllDoors":                        "Close all doors",
     "OpenDoor":                             "Open door",
+    "CloseDoor":                            "Close door",

     "StationComputer":                      "Station Computer",
     "AccessComputer":                       "Access Computer",
-    "CreateANewAlert":                      "Create a new Alert for any Station Location.", "StationAlert":                         "Station Alert",
+    "CreateANewAlert":                      "Create a new Alert for any Station Location.", "CreateANewMessage":                    "Create a new Message to be read at only this Station Location.", "StationAlert":                         "Station Alert",
     "ActivateStationAlert":                 "Activate a local Station Alert.",

     "NewAlert":                             "New Alert",
+    "NewMessage":                           "New Message",
     "CurrentMessage":                       "Current Message",
     "SelectLocations":                      "Select Station Locations",
     "SelectWhichLocation":                  "Select which Station Locations the Alert will be sent to.",